dshadoff/TRS-80_TC-8/Theory/README.md

 * A '0' is represented by a 'long' halfwave (either positive or negative) of roughly 370 microseconds.
 * A '1' is represented by two 'short' halfwaves, each with a duration of roughly 170 microsoeconds, for a total of roughly 340 micrososeconds.
-* An inter-byte gap is represented by a 'long' halfwave (either positive or negative) of roughly 370 microseconds.

 The following image shows several long ('0') halfwaves, followed by a short (sync) halfwave, and two short fullwaves ('1' values).